 Last week I attended the Blockchain Summit in London.
-As it was my first blockchain related conference I wanted to filter through the noise in the space and find out more about the technology and it’s use cases.
-The two day event had a wide range of speakers and industry experts who covered every aspect of blockchain technology and it’s implementation.
-Below are some of the key themes that appeared in sessions and Q&A’s during the Blockchain Summit.
+As it was my first Blockchain-related conference I wanted to filter through the noise in the space and find out more about the technology and it’s use cases.
+The two-day event had a wide range of speakers and industry experts who covered every aspect of Blockchain technology and it’s implementation.
+Below are some of the key themes that appeared in sessions and Q&A’s.

 Key themes summarised:

 Public vs Private or Both?

 A common trend that was often discussed at the blockchain summit was Public vs Private Blockchains.
 Blockchain technology has moved on from its fully decentralised origin that was Bitcoin.
 The concept that anyone can see everyone’s transaction just does not work in a business environment.
 Blockchains such as Hyperledger can implement Private channels and restrict what certain participants can view.
 This is because in business transactional details should not be made public.
 For example a supplier selling to shop x does not want shop y knowing the price they are selling the goods at.
 They also do not want their competitor seeing this either as they would be able to undercut them.
 Private Blockchains by nature are more scalable and more flexible in respects to the consensus model that can be chosen.

 However, are private Blockchains really decentralised?
 A speaker gave a great answer to this by saying “decentralisation exists when more than two parties can view transactional data in real time in a shared immutable ledger.”
 With current ERP’s and legacy systems this is not achievable.
 Therefore I am on the side that private Blockchains are suitably decentralised and will become the go to platform for any business looking to Blockchain for numerous reasons.